Whole Brain Radiation & Me

 Probably one of the harder side effects, mentally, wasn’t even from radiation.
 I had to take a steroid twice a day to help cope with any pain from my brain swelling due to rads.
 The steroid caused my body to swell up.
 My abdomen and my face resemble an egg.
 It wasn’t comfortable and I really didn’t look like myself.
 I was given a schedule to reduce and get off the steroids.
 My last dose was June 10.
 Such a relief.

 What these after-effects also led to was less time on social media, not so terrible.
-If you are trying to contact me via Facebook, I check messenger about every other day or if I think about it.
 I also contacted fewer friends, not so good.
 I’ve been reading more, which is nice.
-I have been more introverted than usual.
+I have just been more introverted than usual.
 I have a few friends and family who wrote letters to me before and during my treatment.
 I need to finish my letters back to them.
 They were very much appreciated.

 The steroid bloating has gone down a lot.
 I don’t feel nearly so uncomfortable.
 However, without the steroid to check it, my pain levels have risen.
 Currently, I am fine with that.
 I would rather take pain medication every other day or so than to deal with an egg head and body.